Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 • Validate each field in the inbound recipient file (validating string length, string format, etc.).

-• Create success and failure flat files.
-The success flat file contains the rows which have passed all the validations and the Failure flat file contains rows if any of the fields failed on the validation step.
+• The failure flat file contains rows if any of the fields failed on the validation step.

 • Update EVV tables with the success and failure information.